Do I Need Planning Permission for My New Conservatory?

 What Are Building Regulations?

-Building Regulations consider the design and construction of your new room.
+On the other hand, building Regulations consider the design and construction of your new room.
 This legislation is primarily concerned with the health and safety of the people who will be using your new conservatory.

-Building Regulations also cover important issues like access, asking questions like Can People enter and leave the conservatory safely?
+Building Regulations also cover important issues like access, asking questions like, can people enter and leave the conservatory safely?

 Conservatories can be exempt from planning permission, if: